 About Hearing Therapy

-Hearing Therapy offers free advice and support to anybody who experiences difficulty in communicating effectively because of a hearing problem.
+Hearing Therapy offers free, independent advice and support to anybody who experiences difficulty in communicating effectively because of a hearing problem.

 Living with hearing loss can be stressful.
 It can lead to difficulties at work and affect communication with family and friends.
 It may also affect self-esteem and lead to social isolation.